DanielHamill/PathFindingAlgorithm/README.md

 # Pathfinding Genetic Algorithm
 This is a path finding algorithm that uses evolutionary programing techniques based off of genetics.

+The program can ge run by running PathFinding.jar

 The goal is to find the best path from the bottom right corner to the top right corner while obstacles (the red squares) are randomly generated in the way.